Donbas: The object of Putin’s desire and the crux of the war in Ukraine

 It was here that Putin began efforts to destabilize Ukraine in 2014, after the annexation of Crimea.
 Pro-Russian militia, some of them well-equipped with tanks, popped up across the region, quickly taking the cities of Luhansk and Donetsk from what was then an ill-prepared and poorly motivated Ukrainian military.

-For almost eight years the breakaway enclaves saw combat, at times fierce, between the Russian-backed separatists and Ukrainian forces, leaving more than 14,000 people dead, according to Ukrainian figures.
+For almost eight years, until the beginning of 2022, the breakaway enclaves saw fighting ebb and flow, as roughly 75,000 troops faced off along a 420-kilometer-long (260-mile) front line cutting through densely populated areas.
+More than 14,000 people were killed, according to Ukrainian figures.

-At least 1.5 million Ukrainians have left the Donbas since 2014.
-More than three million are estimated to be living under Russian occupation.
-Moscow distributed hundreds of thousands of Russian passports to people in the separatist-controlled areas of the Donbas.
+The fighting also caused huge displacement.
+At least 1.5 million Ukrainians left the Donbas.
+But more than three million stayed and are now living under Russian occupation.
+Moscow has distributed hundreds of thousands of Russian passports to people in these areas.

+As the low-intensity conflict rumbled on, Putin raised the stakes in July 2021 with a long essay full of historical grievances about the situation of Donbas.

+“The most despicable thing is that the Russians in Ukraine are being forced not only to deny their roots, generations of their ancestors but also to believe that Russia is their enemy,” he wrote, adding that the residents of Donetsk and Luhansk “took up arms to defend their home, their language and their lives.”

+And he saw a sinister sponsor of events – the West.
+The Ukrainian authorities “arrange bloody provocations in Donbas.
+In short, they attract the attention of external patrons and masters by all means,” said Putin.

-But Putin wanted more.
-On the eve of the full-scale Russian invasion in February 2022, he said that the so-called civilized world “prefers to ignore it as if there were none of this horror, genocide that almost four million people are being subjected to” and recognized Luhansk and Donetsk as independent states.
+He was laying the ideological groundwork for what would follow months later.
+On the eve of the full-scale Russian invasion in February 2022, Putin said that the so-called civilized world “prefers to ignore it as if there were none of this horror, genocide that almost four million people are being subjected to” and recognized Luhansk and Donetsk as independent states.

-Later that year Moscow unilaterally – and illegally – annexed both after sham referenda, along with the southern regions of Zaporizhzhia and Kherson, despite only partially occupying them.
+Later that year Moscow unilaterally – and illegally – annexed both Luhansk and Donetsk after sham referenda, along with the southern regions of Zaporizhzhia and Kherson, despite only partially occupying them.

 For the Kremlin, there’s a huge difference between withdrawing from occupied land (as the Russians did when they pulled back from much of northern Ukraine in 2022) and giving up areas formally absorbed into the motherland – especially for a leader like Putin who is fixated with a “greater Russia.”